constellation-daq/Constellation/python/constellation/satellites/CaenHV/README.md

 ## Requirements

-The CeanHV satellite requires the `[caenhv]` component, which can be installed with:
+The CaenHV satellite requires the `[caenhv]` component, which can be installed with:

 ::::{tab-set}
 :::{tab-item} Source